Rights Court Orders Azerbaijan to Pay Damages to Activist Couple

 The ruling Aliyev family has long been accused of widespread corruption since taking control of Azerbaijan in 1993.

-STRASBOURG (CN) — Azerbaijan illegally jailed married human rights activists who later fled the country, the European Court of Human Rights ruled Thursday, ordering the government to pay them each $23,000 in damages.
+STRASBOURG, France (CN) — Azerbaijan illegally jailed married human rights activists who later fled the country, the European Court of Human Rights ruled Thursday, ordering the government to pay them each $23,000 in damages.

 Azerbaijan had no reasonable suspicion to arrest Leyla and Arif Yunus, longtime human rights defenders in the former Soviet state, the Strasbourg-based court found, holding that the government’s actions were designed to silence and punish the couple for speaking out against it.